Ubax/a11y-kata/4-pitfalls/4.03-links/README.md

 # 4.3.
 Links

-In this exercise, your task is to enhance the accessibility of the links on the page _before.html_.
+In this exercise, your task is to improve the accessibility of the **links** on the page _before.html_.

 - [https://ubax.github.io/.../before.html](https://ubax.github.io/a11y-kata/4-pitfalls/4.03-links/before.html)
 - [https://localhost:8000/.../before.html](http://localhost:8000/4-pitfalls/4.03-links/before.html)
 - [source code](./before.html)

-Additionally, you can refer to the [after.html](after.html) file to compare your solutions.
+You can refer to the [after.html](after.html) file to compare your solutions.

-Support tools:

-- Color simulator
-- Screen reader

 ## Hints

 <details>
 <summary>Hint 1</summary>

-- Try finding the links with colors disabled
+Disable colors in your browser and try to identify the links.

+Refer to [2.3 Disability simulation - Color blindness](../../2-tools/2.3-disability-simulation.md#exercise-1-simulating-color-blindness) for instructions on how to disable colors in the browser.

 </details>

 <details>
 <summary>Hint 2</summary>

-- Using screen reader to navigate between links.
-Can you understand the purpose of each link?
+Use a screen reader to navigate through the links.
+Can you tell what each link does?

+- Mac: <kbd>Ctrl + Option + Cmd + L</kbd>
+- Windows: <kbd>K</kbd>
+- Android: <kbd>Swipe up + down</kbd> to select links, then <kbd>Swipe down</kbd>
+- iOS: <kbd>Twist</kbd> to select links, then <kbd>Swipe down</kbd>

 </details>